MicroEJ/docs/ApplicationDeveloperGuide/gnss.rst

 Functional Description
 ======================

-Interaction with the GNSS API goes through a GNSS manager.
+Interactions with the GNSS API goes through a GNSS manager.
 This manager works around a state machine.
 To perform read operations to retrieve GNSS data, the machine must be in a STARTED state.
 Transitions between the states are controlled by the user.
 :ref:`The following graph <fig_gnss-state-machine>`: details the different states, their function and transitions.